 I have been practicing Yoga since 1999, having first learnt from Sue Barker in Alton.
-After only a few classes I was intrigued and then hooked.
+After only a few classes I was intrigued and hooked.
 I dipped in & out of it as family, work & life took priority.
-Having let it slip and become unwell, I now give my yoga practice a better priority and feel it is as fundamental to looking after oneself as eating, drinking, sleeping, washing and working.
+Having let it slip and become unwell, I now give my yoga practice a much better priority and feel it is as fundamental to looking after oneself as eating, drinking, sleeping, washing and working.
 It is a whole practice of being kind to and nourishing one’s body, mind and spirit.
 It is about ‘being’ not just ‘doing’.
 The hard part is listening to what our intuition is telling us and taking note!

-I am now a complete convert to the whole practice of yoga and the many facets of the ancient tradition and wisdoms that can be relevant and helpful at different times and I enjoy sharing it.
+I am now a complete convert to the whole practice of yoga and the many facets of the ancient tradition and wisdoms that can be relevant and helpful at different times and I love sharing and teaching it.
 It is complimentary to other ways of looking after ourself and enjoying life.
 I personally enjoy my family and friends, being out in nature, sailing, skiing, tennis, swimming, walking, gardening, music, reading, cooking and creative activities.

 The Foundation Year introduced us to anatomy, physiology, asana (postures), breathing (Pranayama), meditation and the ancient philosophies.
 Years 2 and 3 cyclically expanded our understanding of all the aspects of Yoga and included the ancient texts and Vedic chanting in the old Sanskrit language, by learning on residential weekends and summer school weeks.